 What You Can Do To Make It Better?

 Interstitial lung disease (ILD) can leave you feeling downright exhausted and frustrated from having to deal with the constant struggle.
 One day you may feel better and the next you could be fighting with your lungs just to breathe properly.
 While the feud may seem never ending, we want to let you know that there is help available to relieve the symptoms of this chronic condition.
-In our ongoing topic this week about ILD, we take today to discuss the treatment options for ILD and share a personal story of one patient who found relief in stem cell therapy.
+In our ongoing topic this week about ILD, we take today to discuss the treatment options for ILD and share a personal story of one patient who found relief in cellular therapy.

 What Treatments are Usually Offered?